10 to 20 Times More Likely to Default

 Access Financing, Lender Compliance

 In today’s internet and lending technology everything is being done, approved and promoted by bots also known as algorithms.
-These algorithms are now determining if your loan application gets approved, for how much, at what rate and how long of a term you are given to pay it back.
-They are analyzing the percentage of risk of default your business presents or in other words how likely you are to fail.
+These algorithms are now determining if a business loan application gets approved, for how much, at what rate and how long of a term they are given to pay it back.
+The bots are analyzing the percentage of risk of default the business presents or in other words how likely it is to fail and when.

 Let’s look at a few of those things: